openeuropa/code-review/CONVENTIONS.md

 # Conventions

-List of convention for EC projects.
+List of conventions for OpenEuropa projects and components.

 ## Commit messages